-Today I will share with you my confessions and reasons why many people do not stay in Bali forever and leave after a while.
+Today I share with you my confessions and reasons why many people do not stay in Bali forever and leave after a while.

-I lived in Bali for 4 years and tried to get back to my normal city life a few times.
+I lived in Bali for 4 years and have something to tell you.
 There are many pros and cons to Bali life.
-Pros are pretty obvious and even if you have never been there you can guess – lots of sun, ocean, surfing, waves, landscapes, people, fruits and relaxation… this list is quite long.
+Pros are pretty obvious and even if you have never been there you can guess: lots of sunshine, ocean, surfing, waves, landscapes, people, tropical fruits and total relax… this list is quite long.

-People from all over the world that you meet in Bali are incredible.
-Some of them choose to stay and consider Bali as their Paradise, closing their eyes on numerous drawbacks.
+People from all over the world who you meet in Bali are incredible.
+Some of them choose to stay and consider Bali as their Paradise, closing their eyes on numerous drawbacks, however, one day everyone is thinking escaping the paradise at the certain point.

-Today I will tell you about the things that not everyone sees.
+Today I will tell you about the things that not everyone may see straight away.

-The thing is – when you live in a place you see completely different picture in contrast to what you see while you visiting a place as a tourist.
+You may understand that when you live in a place you see a completely different picture in contrast to what you see while you visiting a place as a tourist.

 (photo by A.Bodrova).

-During my life in Bali, I was involved in a community of expats and also tourists, and I have experienced many things that made me want to leave.
+During my stay in Bali, I was involved in a community of expats and tourists too, and I have experienced many things that made me want to leave.

 Here is a dark side of Bali from the ex-insider.
 (Disclaimer: of course, it can be dangerous anywhere in the world.
 Writing this I just would like to warn you if you are going there – consider these stories and be prepared and mindful).

 Here are the things you have to be aware of traveling to Bali:

 There are more and more cases of robberies, assaults, corruption and other crimes happening.
 I witnessed lots of thefts, my friends who lived there and who visited the island suffered from thieves, and many people got robbed twice or more.
 This also happens in secure houses and resorts.
 It does not mean that it will happen to you, but it is always better to be aware.

-There are a few kinds of robberies that you have to be aware of:
+There are few kinds of robberies that you have to be aware of:

 Simple and silly robberies at the beach or whenever you leave your belongings unattended